Substance abuse treatment program for first responders launches in Indianapolis

 Recovery Centers of America officials say the program is the first of its kind in Indiana

-A substance abuse treatment program specifically designed for first responders launched at a recovery center in Indianapolis this week.
+An Indianapolis substance abuse treatment program specifically designed for first responders launched at a recovery center this week.

 The Recovering Emergency Service Community United (RESCU) program at the Recovery Centers of America (RCA) Indianapolis was announced Monday and already has two patients enrolled, according to FOX 59.
 RCA officials said the program is the first substance abuse recovery program in Indiana that is specifically tailored for first responders.